glennga/tippers-commit/README.md

 # tippers-commit
-Development of various 2PC protocols for use with the TIPPERS benchmark.
+Development of 2PC for use with the TIPPERS benchmark.